TRIP-Lab/itinerum-tripkit/docs/usage/installation.rst

 **PowerShell Note:**
 With PowerShell, ``Set-ExecutionPolicy Unrestricted -Force`` may be required to allow the ``Activate.ps1`` script to run.
-If you update the permissions, the PowerShell prompt must also be restarted.
+The PowerShell prompt must then be restarted for these permissions to take effect.

 Dependencies
 ------------